livkosterlitz/Breseq_genome_plots/Readme.md

 These programs can be used to generate a genome-wide plot for multiple samples [example plot](https://github.com/livkosterlitz/Breseq_genome_plots/blob/main/BasicRun/Breseq_plots/out.pdf).
 Step 1: running the `breseq_HTML_to_CSV.py` program to convert the _breseq_ output into CSV files.
 Step 2: running the `breseq_plotting.R` program to create the genome-wide plot.
+The example provided in the repository is from [Jordt. et. al. 2020] (https://doi.org/10.1038/s41559-020-1170-1).

 ## Step 1 `breseq_HTML_to_CSV.py`